aimerson/aimersonOriginal.github.io/README.md

-# Alex Merson
 I am a NASA Postdoctoral Program fellow based at NASA Jet Propulsion Laboratory and California Institute of Technology.
+Prior to this I was a post-doctoral associate at University College London.
+I undertook my Ph.D. at Durham University in the United Kingdom.